About Naturopathic Medicine

 (4) Doctor as Teacher:...Educate people in the art of self-care and the steps to achieving optimal health.

-(5) Treat the Whole Person...Address the physical condition but also the spectrum of factors that influence our health.
+(5) Treat the Whole Person...Address the physical condition but also the spectrum of factors that influence our

 (6) Prevention...Encourage health promotion and disease prevention.